JvanKatwijk/qt-dab/README.md

 samples in the null period.

-For every second DAB frame, such a computation is performed, so, about 5 computations per second are performed and shown.
-To be precise: each minute there are 312 computations.
+For every second DAB frame, such a computation is performed, and, depending on the settings, shown.
+The configuration widget contains a spinbox that can be used to set the "speed" of displaying data.
+If the value "1" is chosen, the result of each snr computation is shown, if a value larger than "1" is chosen that number of computations will be averaged and the result shown.
+Each minute there are 312 computations.
 The default value for the X-axis of the display in the widget is therefore 312.